 - Read nonfiction books or watch documentaries about specific states, completing a book or media report for each.
 (At least one must be completed for the certificate, but additional reports will earn students even more points.)

 - Write at least one short research paper (1-2 pages, the length depends on the grade of the student) on a specific state or from the list of general topics.
 Additional papers will earn even more points toward the top rewards.

-- Lastly, students will have opportunity to take quizzes with basic facts about the states by region, including memorizing the capitals for each state.
-It’s up to the parents to decide if their student will be required to take these quizzes.
+- Lastly, students will have opportunity to take tests with basic facts about the states by region, including memorizing the capitals for each state.
+It’s up to the parents to decide if their student will be required to take these tests.

 A typical lesson consists of reading a passage about a state, answering a few questions about it either directly on Canvas or by hand on a worksheet, and then adding an entry for that state to the student’s States Visual Project.
 Additional time should be set aside each week to work on projects, but rather than following a certain schedule, that can be done as it suits the student.
 During class, we will have discussions and play games to review facts about the states covered each week.
 At the end of each region of states, there will be a vocabulary review activity and an optional test.
 The amount of time required will really depend on the student as to whether he or she wants to do the minimum required work, or earn the top medals by completing additional projects.
 All work will be posted on Canvas.
 A live class will take place each week, but it will be recorded for students that can’t attend at that time.

 Who should apply?

 All 5th – 7th graders are welcome to take the class; students should be able to use a computer for an on-line class independently.